breatheco-de/exercise-unit-test-with-jest/.learn/exercises/08.1-analysing-the-test/README.md

 ### About the ouput:

-Every tine you `npm run test` you will get a report back on the command line specifiying how many files containing the word "test" were found and what how many of them were successfully executed.
+Every time you `npm run test` you will get a report back on the command line specifiying how many files containing the word "test" were found and what how many of them were successfully executed.

 ![Jest Report](../../assets/08.1jest-report.png)